AmyE123/Spawning-VFX/README.md

 <img src="Screenshots/Runtime_Editor.png" alt="Cubes Shader" style="width:100%" align="center"/>
 As I wanted to have some way for the user to play with the values of the shaders and particles in-game, I put together a Runtime Editor for the VFX, including camera settings and VFX settings, as well as a setting to change objects to see what the shader looks like on other things.
 If I had more time, I would make the UI look nice, but you're able to toggle it on and off anyway!

-#### Project Management and Use of Source Control
-I decided it might a good idea to use source control for this project, so I could make use of all the different tools it offers, it also helps show my workflow and how I approach this test in a bit more detail.
-To break down my tasks so I'm not working on multiple things at the same time, I use the 'Issues' part of the Git Repository, and make myself tickets for each specific thing I need to do for this test, it also allows me to comment on the ticket with things that I want to change, or just make notes.
-You can see all of the tickets by looking at the `Closed` tickets.
-Using source control also allows me to work in seperate branches for each task, and it also means I have backups incase things go wrong.

-Outside of repositories, I took lots of smaller notes on paper of things I wanted on this project, and I made sure I had my concept planning drawings close by as well as the video.

 ### How I Would Improve, Change and Optimize The Current Visual FX